questionstorer/GCP_template/Documentation/Video Intelligence API.md

 ## Deployment

 There are many ways to deploy an application using video intelligence.
-One can use run the code in compute engine, app engine or publish it as a cloud function.
+One can run the code in compute engine, app engine or publish it as a cloud function.
 However one crucial step before one can use video intelligence API is the authentication.
 Video intelligence API does NOT support authenticating via user account.

 When API is called from a compute engine or app engine, service account asscoiated to these instances will be automatically used to call the API so no further setup has to be done.
 If one is using Cloud function to call the API, then the service account can be set in creating the Cloud function and no further setup is needed.

 ## Debugging

+One can debug the written code that calls the video API in Cloud SDK or Cloud interactive shell.
+In this case, proper authentication must be applied before video API becomes accessible.

 *Authentication via a service account*